The Rachel: Initial reaction and popularity

 The cut remained one of the most requested hairstyles throughout the decade, with Becky Hughes of Parade reporting that it was the most-requested haircut of the 1990s.
 Reaching peak popularity around its third year, it inspired millions of women to receive similar haircuts during the 1990s, in turn helping to establish Aniston as the show's breakout star.
 By the show's second and third seasons, newspapers and magazines reported that salons from Los Angeles to New York were being overwhelmed with female customers requesting Aniston's haircut.
 Some customers brought their own copies of magazines such as TV Guide for reference, while others recorded and played episodes of the series at the salon to ensure accuracy.
-In 1996, Alabama-based hair stylist Lisa Pressley claimed she was styling approximately four "Rachels" per week to women between the ages of 13 and 30, not including touch-ups and re-stylings.
+In 1996, Alabama-based hair stylist Lisa Pressley reported she was styling approximately four "Rachels" per week to women between the ages of 13 and 30, not including touch-ups and re-stylings.
 Another hairstylist estimated that "The Rachel" accounted for at least 40% of her business among female clients during this time.

 Some television shows attempted to achieve the hairstyle's success on their own programs.
 Inspired by its popularity, producers suggested that Will & Grace star Debra Messing attempt to replicate the hairstyle on her own sitcom.
 Although McMillan himself styled the first cut, Messing recanted once they realized maintaining it without McMillan was impractical, with the show spending several hours trying to straighten her hair with little success.
-Singer Mariah Carey also attempted to don the hairstyle during the mid-1990s, which Carey retrospectively called a "sad attempt" but Aniston defended.
+Singer Mariah Carey also attempted to do the hairstyle during the mid-1990s, which Carey retrospectively called a "sad attempt" but Aniston defended.